A Trump war on drugs may include clemency for non-violent drug offenses.

 In his letter, Cohen mentioned the case of Alice Marie Johnson.
 Johnson is a 63-year old woman who was – until recently – serving life in prison on cocaine and money laundering charges.
 Johnson saw a federal pardon in June 2018 after an unlikely savior in the form of reality TV star Kim Kardashian West.
 Kardashian West journeyed to the White House to personally raised Johnson’s case with President Trump.
 West became aware of Johnson’s plight after seeing a video on social media which drove her to visit the White House.

-Cohen Insists All Wrongful Convictions be Commuted
+Cohen Commutes All Wrongful Convictions

 In his letter, Cohen insists that, in spite of lacking celebrity backing, the 16,000 are “just as deserving” as Johnson.
 Cohen also notes that the “commutation would relieve taxpayers of the cost of unnecessary incarceration.”
 And further that “these non-violent drug offenders should be released based on their records, not on celebrity endorsements.”